 Typical Answer: “Of course!” or “Microsoft takes care if it all.”

-Microsoft Office 365 is fantastic, and Microsoft provide a great service to the customers.
+Microsoft Office 365 is fantastic, and Microsoft provide a great service to their customers.
 They focus a lot of energy on the Office 365 infrastructure, maintain good uptime, and allow your users to work with confidence.
-They also empower YOU with the responsibility of your data.
+They also empower YOU with the responsibility for your data.

 Read that last sentence again…

-The misconception that Microsoft fully backs up your data in Office 365 on your behalf is quite common, but most people haven’t even thought about it.
-Many still live in a dream world where “The Cloud” is an invincible indestructible compute system that allows them to palm off all responsibility.
-And that thought could have damaging repercussions when this responsibility is left unattended.
+The misconception that Microsoft Office 365 includes backup is quite common, but most people haven’t even thought about it.
+Many still live in a dream world where “The Cloud” is an invincible indestructible computer system that allows them to palm off all responsibility.
+And that thought could have damaging repercussions when this responsibility is left unchecked.

 Exchange Online – your emails, calendars, contacts